 NYU Fellows will be part of a cohort from eight other New York universities: The City University of New York Graduate Center, Columbia University, Cornell University, SUNY Buffalo, SUNY Stony Brook, SUNY Binghamton, the University of Rochester, and Syracuse University.

-Duration of the Fellowship is August 2018 to June 2019, including mandatory attendance at a two-day orientation on August 20-21, 2018 in New York City and subsequent workshops.
+Duration of the Fellowship will be announced soon and will include mandatory attendance at a two-day orientation in New York City and subsequent workshops.
 The Fellowship stipend is $8,000, plus a $500 travel and research stipend.
 The Fellowship is supported by a grant from The Andrew W. Mellon Foundation.
 Shared office space will be provided at the NYU Center for the Humanities.

 During the course of the Fellowship, Fellows will have the opportunity to participate in events sponsored by Humanities New York.
 Fellows are also eligible for project funds from HNY to support public programs developed during the course of their Fellowship.
 Throughout the Fellowship, Fellows are encouraged to work collaboratively with HNY to identify community partners, explore public humanities methods and programs, and share findings as their research progresses.

 - The Fellow will participate in workshops scheduled for December 2019 and June 2020.

 - The Fellow will present the outcomes of their research and public work to the university community in coordination with the NYU Center for the Humanities and submit a final report to Humanities New York.

 - Participate in weekly luncheon meetings at the NYU Center for the Humanities with other graduate students and faculty fellows from NYU.